King of the Ring (1986): Event

-During the first round of the tournament, there was a total of six matches.
-Billy Jack Haynes pinned The Iron Sheik after a small package Harley Race beat George Steele by disqualification after Steele rammed Race into one of the golf carts at ringside.
-Don Muraco and Roddy Piper wrestled to a twenty minute time limit draw.
+In the first round of the tournament, there was a total of six matches.
+Billy Jack Haynes pinned The Iron Sheik after a small package.
+Harley Race beat George Steele by disqualification after Steele rammed Race into one of the golf carts at ringside.
+Don Muraco and Roddy Piper wrestled to a twenty minute time limit draw, eliminating both men.
 Nikolai Volkoff pinned Dan Spivey.
-Junkyard Dog beat Paul Orndorff by disqualification for attacking the Referee.
+Junkyard Dog beat Paul Orndorff by disqualification after Orndorff attacked the Referee.
 Pedro Morales pinned Rudy Diamond who was substituting for Bob Orton.

-During the quarterfinal round of the tournament, there were three matches.
-Harley Race received a bye due to the Muraco and Piper match reaching the time limit in the first round.
+There were three matches in the quarter-final round; Race received a bye due to the first round Muraco-Piper match ending in a time limit draw.
 Billy Jack Haynes beat Mr. X with a full nelson.
 Mr X was a substitute for Hercules Hernandez.
 Nikolai Volkoff beat Junkyard Dog after Dog submitted to a bearhug.
-In the final quarterfinal match, Pedro Morales pinned Mike Rotunda after Rotunda performed a back suplex From The Top Rope on Morales but Rotunda's shoulders were on the mat.
+In the final quarterfinal match, Morales pinned Mike Rotunda after Rotunda performed a back suplex from the top rope on Morales, but Rotunda's shoulders were on the mat.

-During the first match of the semifinals, Race beat Haynes, when Haynes was counted out while Haynes applied the full nelson on Race while on the outside of the ring on the apron.
-Pedro Morales beat Nikolai Volkoff after Morales broke free and reversed a bearhug into a small package for the pin.
+In the first semi-final match, Race beat Haynes, when Haynes was counted out while applying the full nelson on Race while on the outside of the ring on the apron.
+The other match saw Morales defeat Volkoff, after Morales broke free and reversed a bearhug into a small package for the pin.

-In the final Race pinned Morales after he superplexed Morales back into the ring.
+In the final, Race pinned Morales after he superplexed Morales back into the ring.